Pierre et Jérôme Coursodon - Saint-Joseph Silice rouge 2023

 Hachette

-"The estate’s classic label blends several plots situated on granitic soils, with schist in places.
-Made from a partially destemmed harvest (80%) and aged for 12 months in barrels, this 2023 vintage offers a bouquet that is still subtle, fruity (red berries), and pleasantly herbal (carnation).
-Flattering on the palate, it delights with its velvety texture, its rounded, subtly oaky tannins, and its relaxed finish accented with paprika.
-We predict it will pair beautifully in two or three years with a lovely free-range chicken in cream sauce.”
+“The estate’s classic label blends several plots situated on granitic soils, with schist in places.
+Made from partially destemmed grapes (80%) and aged for 12 months in barrels, this 2023 vintage offers a bouquet that is still subtle, fruity (red berries), and pleasantly herbal (carnation).
+On the palate, it is appealing with its velvety texture, rounded, subtly oaky tannins, and a relaxed finish accented with paprika.
+It is expected to pair beautifully in two or three years with a delicious free-range chicken in cream sauce.”
 (Le Guide Hachette 2026)

 Buy your Coursodon wines at the best price in a private sale!